stephengaito/laminar-scripts/bin/Readme.md

 # Laminar control scripts

+This directory captures the command line scripts used to control my semi-continuous use of Laminar.

 - `startLaminar` starts laminar running, echos the UI url, Laminar documentation url and runs in the foreground (waiting for Ctrl-C to stop).